zyushun/Adam-mini/README.md

-Regarding all the hyperparameters, including learning rate (lr), weight_decay, beta1, beta2, epsilon, we recommend using the same values as those used for AdamW.
+**Regarding all the hyperparameters** including learning rate (lr), weight_decay, beta1, beta2, epsilon, we recommend using the same values as those used for AdamW.

 If you are training a language model, please pass the following info to Adam-mini:

-- zero_3: set to True if you are using zero_3 in Deepspeed, or if you are using model parallelism with more than 1 GPU.
+- zero_3: set to True if you are using zero_3 in DeepSpeed, or if you are using model parallelism with more than 1 GPU.
 Set to False if otherwise.

 - n_embd: number of embedding dimensions.
 Could be unspecified if you are training non-transformer models.
 - n_head: number of attention heads.
 Could be unspecified if you are training non-transformer models.